 I wish Mr. Quigley would run for the commission with that as his campaign platform.
 He’d get my vote.

-Myopic Parents Department: The Nassau County School District conducted an August student seminar addressing bullying, making good decisions, setting personal goals, drug and alcohol use, and abstinence — important topics you’d think a majority of parents would appreciate being discussed with their kids by experts on such things.
+Parents Are What’s Wrong With Our Schools: The Nassau County School District conducted an August student seminar addressing bullying, making good decisions, setting personal goals, drug and alcohol use, and abstinence — important topics you’d think a majority of parents would appreciate having discussed with their kids by experts on such things.
 You’d be wrong.
-A tiny cabal of irate parents complained to the American Civil Liberties Union — possibly the most dangerous organization in America – and something called the Freedom From Religion Foundation, to voice their disapproval.
-Because the secular seminar was sponsored by a religious group called FutureNow, these parents demanded that School Superintendent Kathy Burns, never conduct this type of program again.
-Despite the fact the presentation was secular, the parents say their kids were — GASP! — invited to voluntarily attend church services after school hours, a temptation that their offspring are apparently unable to resist, unlike alcohol, bullying, drugs and sex.
+A small group of irate parents complained to the American Civil Liberties Union — possibly the most dangerous organization in America – and something called the Freedom From Religion Foundation to voice complaints.
+Because the secular seminar was sponsored by a religious group called FutureNow, the parents demanded that School Superintendent Kathy Burns, never conduct this kind of program again.
+Despite the fact the presentation was secular, the parents say their kids were — GASP! — invited to voluntarily attend church services that evening after school hours, a temptation that their offspring are apparently unable to resist, unlike alcohol, bullying, drugs and sex.
 Superintendent Burns said the program “was not intended to promote a particular religious organization, usurp parental authority or proselytize students.”
-The complaining and spineless parents, who requested to be quoted anonymously in local news reports, want no part of their kids being lectured on morality by experts on the subject.
-One can only imagine the kind of moral guidance they’re receiving at home.
+The complaining and spineless parents, who preferred to be quoted anonymously in local news reports, want no part of their kids being lectured on morality by experts on the subject.
+Acrimonious

-Taxation Soviet Style: Democrat Party candidates for president keep coming up with more and more extreme schemes to take money from the most productive members of society and divert it to the least productive.
+Taxation Soviet Style: Based on news reports and the TV debates that I’ve witnessed Democrat Party candidates for president keep coming up with more and more extreme schemes to take money from the most productive members of society and divert it to the least productive.
 Senators Bernie Sanders and Elizabeth Warren lead the soak-the-rich crowd with Warren currently proposing an asset tax of 2% on households worth more than $50 million and 3% on more than $1 billion.
 Not to be out done Sanders says he’ll tax 1% on households worth $32 million and going to 8% on those worth $10 billion or more.
-None of this would come close to covering the costs of their outrageous everything for free nonsense, but that doesn’t stop the other candidates in this socialist wolf pack from racing to propose even more Soviet style means of confiscating wealth, thus destroying the robust economy we’re now enjoying and tanking the stock markets.
-For example, the targeted rich folk’s businesses would be taxed as wealth meaning loss of investment income, capital, and dividends, which would force liquidation, downsizing, moving offshore and loss of jobs.
+None of this would cover the costs of their outrageous everything for free nonsense, but that doesn’t stop the other candidates in this socialist wolf pack from racing to propose even more Soviet style means of confiscating wealth, thus destroying the robust economy we’re now enjoying and tanking the stock markets.
+For example, the targeted rich folks businesses would be taxed as wealth meaning loss of investment income, capital, and dividends, which would force liquidation, downsizing, moving offshore and loss of jobs.
 What happens if one of these Trotskyites gets elected and runs out of millionaires and billionaires to tax in their punitive class-warfare?
 They won’t stop pillaging.
 They’ll come after you and me.
 Imagine an ordinary tax-paying family living in a $500,000, $400,000, $300,000 or $200,000 house on Amelia Island.
 A 2% wealth tax would require a cash payment to the government of $10,000, $8,000, $6,000 and $4,000 a year respectively.
-If you vote for one of these Karl Marx wannabes would you happily write that check?
-The French passed a similar wealth tax in 2000 that led to an exodus of some 42,000 millionaires from that country.
-French President Emmanuel Macron rescinded it in 2018.
+If you vote for one of these loons will you happily write that check?
+By the way the French passed a similar wealth tax in 2000 that led to an exodus of some 42,000 millionaires from that country, which French President Emmanuel Macron rescinded in 2018.
 The same would happen here, throwing the economy into a tailspin and crashing the stock markets.

-The Answer Is Obvious: While visiting our son and his wife in Asheville, NC recently we asked eight-year-old grandson, Luke, to tell us about his reaction to the second grade and his classmates.
+The Answer Is Obvious: While visiting our son, his wife, and grandson in Asheville, NC recently we asked eight-year-old grandson, Luke, to tell us all about his reaction to the second grade and his new classmates.
 He shrugged unenthusiastically about his classroom activities saying they were “OK” but excitedly pointed out that that one of his classmates “doesn’t know if he’s a boy or a girl.”
-Luke explained: “Some days this kid comes to school dressed like a girl and some days dressed like a boy.
+Luke explained that “Some days this kid comes to school dressed like a girl and some days dressed like a boy.
 He doesn’t know what he is,” exclaimed Luke, obviously confused and amused by his classmate’s peculiar behavior.
-After getting adult menacing glances directed at me silently signaling: “Don’t go there” I moved the conversation to less controversial topics and bit my tongue while thinking: “Hey Luke, just tell the kid to look in his or her shorts.”
+After getting adult menacing glances directed at me signaling: “Don’t go there” I moved the conversation to less controversial topics and bit my tongue while thinking: “Hey Luke, just tell the kid to look in his or her shorts.”

 The Democrats Worst Nightmare: It’s been reported that Ruth Bader Ginsberg (86), the oldest member of the Supreme Court, who has been battling cancer, missed court due to a stomach problem.
-There is a growing chance she will not be on the court by March say reports I’ve read.
+There is a growing chance she will not be on the court by March say the reports.

-Drinking, Dining & Dancing: If playing golf, helping veterans, drinking beer, and eating dinner with your pals sounds appealing then VFW Post 4351 under the Shave Bridge has a deal for you.
-The post will sponsor a Pearl Harbor Memorial Day Golf Tournament Saturday, December 7 at the North Hampton Golf Club for just $80 a person that includes golf fees, range balls and a 4:30 p.m. awards dinner.
+Drinking, Dining & Dancing: If playing golf, helping veterans, drinking beer and eating dinner with your pals sounds appealing then VFW Post 4351 under the Shave Bridge has a deal for you.
+The post will sponsor a Pearl Harbor Memorial Day Golf Tournament Saturday, December 7 at the North Hampton Golf Club for just $80 a person that includes golf fees, range balls and the 4:30 p.m. awards dinner.
 To sign up stop by the VFW Post or call Al Lorentson at 904/583-2424 or Don Monckton, 352/281-9977.
 Bantam & Biddy, a new eatery that says it serves a mixture of regional, free-range pastured chickens, is scheduled to open here in the near future in the Harris Teeter complex on First Coast Highway.
 The restaurant has three other locations, two in Atlanta and one in Chattanooga.
-It appears that Gilbert’s Underground Restaurant on South 8th Street has been completely shuttered and I hear that a replacement eatery for that location is a couple of weeks away.
-I never understood what the “Underground” in that name meant, anybody know?